AtharvaSardesai1/2FA-Sketch/README.md

 ## About this repo
 - `data`: traces for test, each 13 bytes in a trace is a five tuple: (SrcIP:SrcPort, DstIP:DstPort, protocol)

 - `src`: contains codes of 2FASketch and other algorithms implemented on CPU, all of which can be used to detect heavy hitters.
-They are  SpaceSaving, Count/CM sketch with a min-heap (CountHeap/CMHeap), Elastic, 1FA and 2FASketch respectively.
+They are  ChainSketch, SpaceSaving, Count/CM sketch with a min-heap (CountHeap/CMHeap), Elastic, 1FA and 2FASketch respectively.
 The codes of measuring their accuracy are also added in these algorithms'  .cpp file.

 - `src_for_speed`: algorithms in this folder are the same as those in `src`.
 The codes in this folder aim at measuring their speed.